Does hydrochlorothiazide cause birth defects

 It is important to note that while these risks have been identified in studies, the overall risk to any individual pregnancy is still relatively low.
 However, it is crucial for pregnant women to discuss the potential risks and benefits of using hydrochlorothiazide with their healthcare provider to make an informed decision.

-See also Can hydrochlorothiazide cause fluid retention
+See also Diuretic triamterene hydrochlorothiazide

 Studies and Research Findings